 3. Governing authority responsible for TSPs and its validity period

->

-> TSPs are administered by the Australian Office of Transport Security: specifically, the Department of Infrastructure and Transport.
-Australian TSPs have validity for five years before they have to be renewed.
+TSPs are administered by the Department of Home Affairs: Australian TSPs have validity for five years before they have to be renewed.

->

-> 4. Operations that require TSPs
+4. Operations that require TSPs

 Anyone who provides, or offers to provide, transportation of persons and/or goods by air is an ‘”aircraft operator” for the purposes of the Aviation Transport Security Act 2004 (ATSA) and Aviation Transport Security Regulations 2005 (ATSR).

 All aircraft operators have a legal obligation to report aviation security incidents and to ensure that there are measures in place to prevent access to the aircraft by unauthorised persons.

 Operators of the following air services are also required to hold a transport security program (TSP):

 - An air service in which a jet is used; or

 - An air service in which an aircraft with a certified MTOW greater than 5,700kg is used.